-- Provide full names, including mother's maiden names, and state or country of birth for parents.
+- Provide full names, including mother's maiden name, and state or country of birth for parents.

 - If previously married or in a State Registered Domestic Partnership, provide the date of dissolution, death or termination.

-If Purchasing a Confidential Marriage License, the three additional requirements also apply:
+If Purchasing a Confidential Marriage License, two additional requirements also apply:

 Confidential Marriage License Application

 - Both applicants must be over 18 years of age.

 - Both applicants must be currently living together.